 The main times we need volunteers for are Monday-Friday during school term.
 There are no set hours each week as our work is sporadic, so it is an ideal role for someone that cannot commit to a fixed set of hours a week.

 Guidance and support

-This is a responsible role and we will ensure you are supported in the following ways:
+This is a responsible role and we will ensure you are supported with:

 - 1:1 support as needed

 - Ongoing training and support, including regular meetings with other IYPSs

 Volunteers will be required to undertake an enhanced DBS check due to lone working with young people.

 Volunteers will be required to provide two references prior to undertaking the role.
 These should be two people who are not related to you, but who you have known for three years in a personal, academic, work or voluntary capacity.
 One of these should be in a professional capacity, for example, academic or employment.